surajcm/blog/content/posts/refactoring-java8-code-with-collector.md

     return popularBand;
 }
 ```
-Now we have a common pattern, and it seems there are possibilities to extract some functional components out of it.
-Let’s explore that possibility.
+We've identified a recurring pattern, suggesting potential opportunities to extract functional components.
+Let's explore the feasibility of this approach.

 ---
-We could see that the methods findMostRepeatingNameInCompany, findEmployeeWithHighestSalaryInTheCompany & findMostPopularBandInCompany follows a similar pattern.
-Only difference is the type of map, and the collector we use.
-So, lets write a method that returns a generic map, and accept a collector.
+It seems like the methods findMostRepeatingNameInCompany, findEmployeeWithHighestSalaryInTheCompany, and findMostPopularBandInCompany share a similar pattern.
+The main difference lies in the type of map used and the collector employed.
+Let's create a method that can generate a generic map and accepts a collector as an argument.

 ```java
 private static <T> Map<T, Long> processEmployeeToMap(Company company,